The Long Walk (novel): Plot

-After developing a charley horse, Garraty receives three warnings, but recovers and resumes walking with less than two seconds to spare.
-To distract himself until he can lose a warning, he tells McVries about how he felt a compulsion to join the walk and that his mother allowed herself to be persuaded by the thought of financial security.
-McVries reveals that he joined the walk against his family's wishes.
-Abraham tells Garraty that he did not withdraw after being accepted due to the amusement it provided to his town.
-Garraty begins to suffer from doubts about his sexuality and masculinity due to suppressed memories re-emerging, especially after McVries hints that he is sexually attracted to Garraty.
-This causes Garraty to lash out at a deteriorating Barkovitch, and Barkovitch kills himself when the rest of the walkers begin taunting him.
-The next morning, Garraty finds that many walkers (including Pearson) have died overnight, as Barkovitch predicted.
+Ray develops a charley horse and receives three warnings, but manages to recover.
+Ray and McVries grow closer, and Ray begins doubting his own sexuality and masculinity after suppressed memories re-emerge, especially after McVries hints that he is sexually attracted to Ray.
+As a result, Ray lashes out against a deteriorating Barkovitch, and Barkovitch kills himself when the rest of the walkers begin taunting him.
+The next morning, Ray finds that many walkers have died overnight, as Barkovitch predicted.
+When the walkers arrive in Freeport, Ray attempts to die in Jan's arms but is saved by McVries.
+In response, Abraham convinces the walkers to stop helping one another, and Ray agrees.
+Parker starts a revolution against the soldiers, but is killed when nobody joins him; Abraham removes his shirt and dies after catching a cold; Baker falls over and receives three warnings when nobody helps him up.

-When the walkers arrive in Freeport, Garraty attempts to die in Jan's arms but is saved by McVries.
-As a response, Abraham convinces the walkers to make a promise to stop helping each other, which Garraty does reluctantly.
-This has disastrous consequences: Parker starts a revolution against the soldiers but is killed when nobody joins in; Abraham removes his shirt and catches a cold overnight because nobody can offer him a replacement, resulting in his death; Baker falls over and gains a severe nosebleed, and is given three warnings as nobody helps him up.
-On the morning of the 5th day, Stebbins reveals to Garraty and McVries that he is the Major's son, and his prize would be acceptance into the Major's household.
-However, Stebbins has become aware that the Major is using him as a "rabbit" to cause the walk to last longer, which has worked, as seven walkers make it into Massachusetts.
-Baker, now delirious, tells Garraty that he cannot walk any farther and thanks Garraty for being his friend.
-Garraty unsuccessfully tries to talk him out of suicide.

-With Baker dead, the only remaining walkers are Garraty, Stebbins, and McVries.
-As Garraty tells him a fairy tale, McVries falls asleep and walks towards the crowd.
-Garraty breaks his promise and saves him; however, McVries chooses to sit down and die peacefully.
-A distraught Garraty is beckoned by a dark figure further ahead and decides to give up because Stebbins cannot be beaten.
+On the morning of the fifth day, Stebbins reveals to Ray and McVries that he is the Major's son, and his prize would be acceptance into the Major's household.
+However, Stebbins has become aware that the Major has used him as a "rabbit" to prolong the Walk, as seven walkers make it into Massachusetts.
+Baker, now delirious, tells Ray that he cannot walk any farther and thanks him for being his friend.
+Ray unsuccessfully tries to talk him out of suicide.
+Baker's death leaves three remaining walkers: Ray, Stebbins, and McVries.
+Ray tells McVries a fairy tale, causing him to fall asleep and walk toward the crowd.
+Ray breaks his promise and saves him, but McVries chooses to sit down and die peacefully.
+Ray, distraught, is beckoned by a dark figure farther ahead and decides to give up, as Stebbins cannot be beaten.
 When he tries to tell Stebbins, Stebbins clutches at him in horror and falls over dead.

-This leaves Garraty the uncomprehending winner.
+This leaves Ray the uncomprehending winner.
 He ignores the Major and keeps following the dark figure (whom he believes to be another walker), declaring that there is "still so far to walk" and, hoping to catch up, even finds the strength to run.